Parts of a Leaf With Their Structure and Functions

 Q.3.
 What part of a leaf helps in gas exchange?

 Ans.
-The absorption of carbon dioxide and release of oxygen occurs through tiny pores present in the leaves known as stomata.
+The gas exchange which involves the absorption of carbon dioxide and release of oxygen occurs through tiny pores present in the leaves called stomata.